-16.2 Signaling Security
+17.2 Signaling Security

-The following requirements for using TLS apply to SIP-PBX and SP-SSE implementations supporting Static mode:
+When using TLS in SIP-PBX and SP-SSE in Static mode, the following general requirements apply:

-- Both SIP-PBX and SP-SSE MUST support the TLS Mutual Authentication model, whereby both the SP-SSE and the SIP-PBX provide their respective certificate as part of the TLS establishment phase. - Both SIP-PBX and SP-SSE MUST be able to initiate the establishment of a TLS session. - Both SIP-PBX and SP-SSE MUST be capable of being provisioned with either a certification authority certificate or with a copy of the certificate the peer SIP endpoint plans to use (or a fingerprint thereof). - Both SIP-PBX and SP-SSE MUST validate the certificate received during TLS establishment using the path validation procedure described in [RFC 5280].
+- Both SIP-PBX and SP-SSE MUST support the TLS Mutual Authentication model, whereby both the SP-SSE and the SIP-PBX provide their respective certificate as part of the TLS establishment phase. - Both SIP-PBX and SP-SSE MUST be able to initiate the establishment of a TLS session. - Both SIP-PBX and SP-SSE MUST be capable of being provisioned with either a certification authority certificate or with a copy of the certificate the peer SIP endpoint plans to use (or a fingerprint thereof). - Both SIP-PBX and SP-SSE MUST validate a certificate received during TLS establishment using the path validation procedure described in [RFC 5280]. - Both SIP-PBX and SP-SSE SHOULD verify the status of a certificate received during TLS establishment.
+For TLS certificate revocation checks, OCSP SHOULD be used.
+It is RECOMMENDED to use OCSP Stapling ([RFC 6066] and [RFC 6961]) therefore both sides need to provide OCSP staples as well as understand OCSP staples along with the TLS certificates.

-- Both SIP-PBX and SP-SSE SHOULD verify the status of the certificate received during TLS establishment.
-Status verification steps include checking the status of all certificates in the chain using certificate revocation lists (CRLs) [RFC 5280] or Online Certificate Status Protocol (OCSP) [RFC 2560]. - Both SIP-PBX and SP-SSE MUST be capable of being configured to require use of TLS to initiate a session to a particular peer.
+- Both SIP-PBX and SP-SSE MUST be capable of being configured to require use of TLS to initiate a session to a particular peer.
 When TLS is configured to be required for session initiation to a peer, a SIP-PBX or SP-SSE MUST NOT initiate sessions with other transports (UDP or TCP), even if the peer indicates that these are available via configuration of DNS NAPTR and/or SRV resource records. - Both SIP-PBX and SP-SSE MUST be capable of being configured to require use of TLS to accept sessions initiated to it by a peer.
-When TLS is configured to be required to accept sessions initiated from all peers, a SIP-PBX MUST NOT advertise support for other transports (UDP or TCP), via configuration of DNS NAPTR and/or SRV resource records.
+When TLS is configured to be required to accept sessions initiated from all peers, a SIP-PBX MUST NOT advertise support for other transports (UDP or TCP), via configuration of DNS NAPTR and/or SRV resource records. - Existing TLS connections SHOULD be reused by both the SP-SEE and the SIP-PBX. - The SP-SSE MAY, by policy, refuse connections without SIP-PBX client certificates.